itscarlosrufo/e2e-ts-gql-workshop/README.md

 🗣 https://slides.com/carlosrufo/end-to-end-type-safe-graphql-apps-typescript-nyc

-Don't hesitate to contact if you'd have any question!
+# 😄 Thanks for coming

-Thanks for coming 😄
+Don't hesitate to contact [@swcarlosrj](https://twitter.com/swcarlosrj) if you'd have any question!